 WASHINGTON, D.C. – Congresswoman Michelle Lujan Grisham announced today that the new company managing Sandia National Laboratories agreed to incorporate a provision in its contract that she championed to give New Mexico businesses a better opportunity to compete for work at the research lab.

 WASHINGTON, D.C. – Congresswoman Michelle Lujan Grisham criticized President Trump’s tax plan that he outlined today.

-WASHINGTON – Congresswoman Michelle Lujan Grisham released the following statement today in response to President Donald Trump’s inauguration remarks:
+WASHINGTON, D.C. – Congresswoman Michelle Lujan Grisham released the following statement in response to the U.S. military strikes in Syria:

 “The gas attacks and slaughter of innocent civilians and children in Syria is yet another act against humanity by the Russian-backed Assad regime.
 These are war crimes that cannot go unanswered.

 WASHINGTON – Today, U.S. Senators Tom Udall and Martin Heinrich and U.S. Representative Michelle Lujan Grisham announced a funding award of $1.6 million to the University of New Mexico to train STEM workers for jobs specializing in the development of microsystems.

 ALBUQUERQUE – Congresswoman Michelle Lujan Grisham will help kick off a Boost Your Business seminar next week that Facebook is hosting for veteran-owned businesses and other business owners.
 The seminar, co-sponsored by Blue Star Families and the New Mexico Veterans Business Advocates, is scheduled for Tuesday, April 11 at 9:30 a.m. at the Albuquerque Convention Center, 401 2nd Street N.W.